 Kirby’s amiibo figure was first released on November 21, 2014, and is compatible with both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
 Kirby is considered mid-to-high tier in Super Smash Bros.
 4 and high-tier in Super Smash Bros.
 Ultimate.
 Exion has several resources regarding Kirby’s amiibo.
 Its Super Smash Bros.
 4 training guide can be found here, its Super Smash Bros.
 Ultimate competitive guide here, and its Super Smash Bros.
 Ultimate Raid Boss guide here.

-In Super Smash Bros.
+Super Smash Bros.
 4

-Despite his flaws, Kirby remained a solid mid-tier throughout the history of the Smash 4 amiibo metagame.
-Cloud, Glenn, DONkLE, and Supernova all represented and found moderate success with the character; unfortunately, most of Kirby’s tournament championships came from roster-restricted competitions.
+Despite his flaws, Kirby remained a solid contender throughout the history of the Smash 4 metagame.
+Cloud, Glenn, DONkLE, Supernova, and FarmingSim all found moderate success with the character; that being said, most of Kirby’s tournament wins came from roster-restricted competitions.
 If you would like to learn how to train a Kirby amiibo in Super Smash Bros.
 4, you can access our full training guide here.

-In Super Smash Bros.
+Super Smash Bros.
 Ultimate

-If you would like to return to the amiibo Wiki, please follow this link to return to its master list.
+If you would like to return to the amiibo Wiki, please follow this link.